 Building on the award-winning Master of Science in Global Health (2016 CBIE Panorama Award recipient for Outstanding International Education Program), the doctoral program encourages independent and original thought, and the application of rigorous methods to the creation of new scholarly research.
 Students have the option to complete a cotutelle, which enables them to work towards a PhD that is jointly awarded by both McMaster University and Maastricht University, our partner institution in The Netherlands.

-Program applicants are required to have a thesis-based masters’ degree.
-Applicants with course-based masters’ will be reviewed by the admissions committee on a case-by-case basis, where graduates with additional research experience may be considered.
+Program applicants are generally required to have a thesis-based masters’ degree.
+Applicants with course-based masters’ will be reviewed by the admissions committee with particular consideration of additional professional or research experience.
 Successful applicants must also meet all School of Graduate Studies admissions requirements.
 For further details of admissions requirements for PhD degree and for a cotutelle PhD degree, please refer to Section 2.1.2 and Section 2.1.5 of the Graduate Calendar.

-Applicants who attended an institution outside of Canada: In addition to the electronic transcript, applicants must send an original transcript for all education completed outside Canada.
-All transcripts must arrive to the Global Health office before the application deadline.
-If a transcript is not in English, the applicant is responsible for providing an official translated version of the transcript.
+- If a transcript is not in English, you are responsible for providing an official translated version.
 In this case, both the original untranslated transcript and the official translation are required.
 The only exception to this requirement is where the official translation is done by the institution (university) issuing the transcript.

 Attn: PhD in Global Health Program